apache/arrow/docs/source/format/Intro.rst

    Chunked Array is a concept specific to certain implementations such as Arrow C++ and PyArrow.

 **RecordBatch**
-A contiguous, two-dimensional data structure which consist of ordered collection of arrays of the same length.
+A contiguous, two-dimensional data structure which consists of an ordered collection of arrays of the same length.

 **Schema**